MinecraftForge/Documentation/docs/gettingstarted/index.md

 * To change the name of the file you build - edit the value of `archivesBaseName` to suit.
 * To change your "maven coordinates" - edit the value of `group` as well.
 * To change the version number - edit the value of `version`.
+* To update the run configurations - replace all occurrences of `examplemod` to the mod id of your mod.

 Building and Testing Your Mod
 -----------------------------

 1. To build your mod, run `gradlew build`.
 This will output a file in `build/libs` with the name `[archivesBaseName]-[version].jar`.
-This file can be placed in the `mods` folder of a forge enabled Minecraft setup, and distributed.
+This file can be placed in the `mods` folder of a Forge enabled Minecraft setup or distributed.
-2. To test run with your mod, the easiest way is to use the run configs that were generated when you set up your project.
+2. To test run your mod, the easiest way is to use the run configs that were generated when you set up your project.
 Otherwise, you can run `gradlew runClient`.
-This will launch Minecraft from the `<runDir>` location, including your mod code.
-There are various customizations to this command.
-Consult the [ForgeGradle cookbook][] for more information.
+This will launch Minecraft from the `<runDir>` location along with your mod's code in any source sets specified within your run configurations.
+The default MDK includes the `main` source set, so any code written within `src/main/java` will be applied.
-3. You can also run a dedicated server using the server run config, or `gradlew runServer`.
+3. You can also run a dedicated server using the server run config or via `gradlew runServer`.
 This will launch the Minecraft server with its GUI.
+After the first run, the server will shut down immediately until the Minecraft EULA is accepted by editing `run/eula.txt`.
+Once accepted, the server will load and can be accessed via a direct connect to `localhost`.

 !!! note

     It is always advisable to test your mod in a dedicated server environment if it is intended to run there.

+[files]: https://files.minecraftforge.net "Forge Files distribution site"
+[jdk]: https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=hotspot "AdoptOpenJdk 8 Prebuilt Binaries"